Vini Dantas

-Vinicius "Vini" Helder dos Anjos Dantas (born 14 September 1989) is a Brazilian football striker who plays for Florida Tropics SC of the Major Arena Soccer League.
+Vinicius "Vini" Helder dos Anjos Dantas (born 14 September 1989) is a Brazilian football striker who plays for Utica City FC of the Major Arena Soccer League.

 Career

-Dantas grew up in Sao Paulo in Brazil, predominantly playing futsal.
+Dantas grew up in São Paulo in Brazil, predominantly playing futsal.
 He moved to the United States at age 18 to attend Azusa Pacific University on a football scholarship.
 In 2011, he was spotted by former Liverpool player Jason McAteer who took him to Tranmere Rovers, where he was offered a contract.
 However, he was not granted a work permit in England, and the contract could not be fulfilled.

 In August 2011, he signed for the Norwegian club Molde FK, and on 17 September 2011 he made his Tippeligaen debut when he replaced Daniel Chima in the 65th minute against Fredrikstad FK.
 Dantas scored his first goal for Molde in the club's 3-1 victory over Sarpsborg 08 on 20 November 2011.
 Molde won the league title in his first season, qualifying for the 2012–13 UEFA Champions League in the process.
 Dantas made one appearance for Molde during its qualifying rounds, coming on as a 72nd-minute substitute against FK Ventspils on 24 July 2012.
 During the 2012 season, Dantas played only one match for Molde but played regularly for Molde's reserve team in the Second Division where he scored 15 goals in 12 matches in 2012.
 In total, Dantas made six first team league appearances for Molde, scoring one goal.

 On 31 August 2012, Dantas joined the First Division side Bodø/Glimt of the Tippeligaen on a free transfer.
 Dantas stayed at the club for one season, scoring six goals in 13 matches.
 In March 2013, Dantas left Norway and signed a 1-year contract for Finnish team FC Lahti of the Veikkausliiga, the top flight of Finnish football.